TBXark/ChatGPT-Telegram-Workers/docs/readme.md

 ### 1.1 Setup backend on your AWS cloud

 1. Sign up to aws.amazon.com and go to AMI Catalog
-2. Find `ami-0d2f0b9f26c031a54` (in "community ami") -> Select -> Run instance
+2. Find `ami-0fc1ab4e3a02fe177` (in "community ami") -> Select -> Run instance
 3. Run instance based on this AMI (no keypair, allow http port)

+4. Open http://54.157.243.154/ where *54.157.243.154* is your "public IPv4" address (see screenshot above).
+Check that you open **http** version, not **https**.
+   You should see the wizard form form!

-4. Go to AWS -> EC2 -> Instances.
+5. Go to AWS -> EC2 -> Instances.
 You should see running instance, connect to it using a "Connect" button:
    <img src="./images/aws-aigram-instance.png">
-5. Run command ```cd Sensorica/ && git pull && npm i``` to update to the latest version 👍.
-If you don't have Git, install it first: [Installing](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+6. Run command ```cd Sensorica/ && git pull && npm i``` to update to the latest version 👍.
-6. Open http://54.157.243.154/ where *54.157.243.154* is your "public IPv4" address (see screenshot above).
-Check that you open **http** version, not **https**.
-   You should see the deployment form

 **(optional)** Add a domain to your server